 If you love making Asian desserts, try this Onigiri recipe or this Che Thai Recipe.
 Both are delicious.
 Another interesting dessert is this Es Teler.
 Let me know what you think!

-mango dessert sushi on a slate serving platter
+Mango sushi on a slate serving platter.

-Mango and Coconut Sushi
+Mango Sushi

 Sandi Gaertner